gvoze32/pianoblox/README.md

 ### MIDI Playback

-1. Place MIDI files in the `/midi` folder (created automatically)
+1. MIDI files are stored in your system's application data directory:
+   - Windows: `%APPDATA%\PianoBlox\midi`
+   - macOS: `~/Library/Application Support/PianoBlox/midi`
+   - Linux: `~/.local/share/pianoblox/midi`
-2. Select a MIDI file from the list or use "Browse for MIDI..." to select from anywhere
+2. Use "Browse & Import..." to select and import MIDI files from anywhere on your system
-3. Click "Load Selected MIDI" to load the file
+3. Select a MIDI file from the list and click "Load Selected MIDI" to load it
 4. Use the autoplay controls:
    - `DELETE`: Start/Stop playback
    - `HOME`: Rewind by 10 notes